Azure/data-management-zone/docs/guidance/DataManagementAnalytics-NetworkArchitecture.md

 A benefit of this solution approach is that it is well-known and consistent with other cross-region connectivity patterns.
 Therefore, this option is easy to adopt and implement by customers.
 This option also has no impact on the DNS architecture and allows using an Azure-native solution based on Azure Private DNS Zones.

-This connectivity option works seamleass if setup correctly, but also has certain downsides based on our experience.
+This connectivity option works seamless if setup correctly, but also has certain downsides based on our experience.
 By default, such cross-region traffic is most often denied and needs to be enabled on a case-by-case basis.
 This means, that for each and every required cross-region data access requirement, a ticket would have to be submitted to the core Azure platform team to allow-list the particular connection between the virtual machine and storage account cross-region.
 This can create a serious management overhead and can slow-down data project teams, because they are not able to access the data they need to.

 Another point that should be considered when choosing this option is that the connectivity hubs act as single point of failures.
 In case of a downtime of the NVAs or the Gateways, connectivity will fail and corresponding data pipelines will also fail.
-In addition, there there is a high risk of misconfiguration of routes in the connectivity hubs.
-Such misconfiguration can again cause serius downtime in the data platform and can lead to a series of failures of dependent workflows and data products.
+In addition, there is a high risk of misconfiguration of routes in the connectivity hubs.
+Such misconfiguration can again cause serious downtime in the data platform and can lead to a series of failures of dependent workflows and data products.

 Lastly, customers should monitor the amount of data that needs to be transferred across regions.
 Over time, this can result in gigabytes or terabytes of data that is sent through the central instances.
 However, the bandwidth of existing NVAs is often limited to a one- or two-digit gigabyte throughput.
 Therefore, the appliances can act as a critical bottleneck limiting the traffic flowing between regions and therefore limiting the shareability of data assets.
 This may require scaling mechanisms for the shared network resources, which can be a time consuming and costly exercise that may even have an impact on other workloads in the tenant.